 is a forerunner of the savior, and, like him, God, man, and animal at once.
 He is both subhuman and superhuman, a bestial and divine being, whose chief and most alarming characteristic is his unconsciousness.

 Here again, we see how the trickster is the embodiment of paradoxicality.
 The trickster has, at once, superhuman abilities yet an animal level of consciousness.
 But does this fit in with people’s experiences of the trickster during their DMT experiences?
 Of those experiences featuring jesters and tricksters, descriptions and interpretations will inevitably vary – even wildly so.
 But it is hard for me to say whether the tricksters I have encountered were unconscious in the Jungian sense of being characterised by a predominance of compulsive instincts (and were thus animal-like), resulting in a lack of inhibition.
 In some sense, they do have that wild energy, yet they also seem to have an awareness, intelligence, and wisdom of their own.
-It is possible, of course, that the tricksters bursting forth from hyperspace were intermingled with other, more ‘conscious’ archetypes (such as the Wise Old Man, the Mother, or the Goddess), which could help explain their other features, such as the exuberant giving of wisdom and knowledge or tender, cradling care.
+It is possible, of course, that the tricksters bursting forth from hyperspace were intermingled with other, more ‘conscious’ archetypes (such as the Wise Old Man, the Mother, or the Goddess), which could help explain their other features, such as the exuberant giving of wisdom and knowledge or tender, loving care.